AlejoAcelas/Interp-Benchmarks/README.md

   - Description of the reversed-engineered algorithm found for each model.
   - Description of model training and hyperparameters.

+- **scripts**:
+  - Scripts used to generate the results and visualizations presented in the docs section.
+  - Script used to train the final models (`training.ipynb`)

 - **src/dataset**:
   - Classes responsible for generating algorithmic training data for different tasks.
   - Functions used to partition data for causal scrubbing experiments in the `discriminator.py` and `discriminator_utils.py` files.